How do students enroll in ALA/PSYCH/SOC 122: Intergroup Dialogue?

 I don’t remember the order I ranked the dialogue topics / can I change my rankings before placement?

 If you would like to check or change the order you ranked the topics, return to the override request form.
 After you log in, your saved responses will come up.
 You are welcome to make any changes to your topic rankings until the first class mass meeting.
-To ensure your changes are saved, please make sure to click though to the last page of the form where you will find the “save and logout” button.
+To ensure your changes are saved, please make sure to click through to the last page of the form where you will find the “save and logout” button.

 I will not be able to attend the first day of class—can I keep my spot in the course?